perlDreamer/Podcast-Graph/README.md

 ## TODO

 * Add lines to the book data.
 This is to help show that there will never be movies below this line.
 * Try to autogenerate the graph data by using the Google Spreadsheet as a data source.
 (Don't expose API keys or other authentication information).
 * Make the site self-hosting by pushing content to a branch called gh-pages.
 See this page for reference: https://help.github.com/categories/github-pages-basics/
+* * Could rename the master branch to gh-pages, and book_adaptation_graph.html to index.html, then the site would automatically be available at http(s)://perldreamer.github.io/Podcast-Graph
+* Convert TODO items into github issues